A reader recently asked about how to develop a theme on a live site such that:

 You need a plugin

 The easiest way to develop a new theme behind the scenes is to install a good theme-switcher plugin.
-There are plenty available:
+There are plenty available (including my own free plugin, Theme Switcha):

 - Theme Switcher